 In collaboration with its campus-wide partners, the Office of the Vice Provost of Academic Affairs is actively monitoring the status of federal and state regulations pertaining to the delivery of distance education.
 Every U.S. state has enacted laws and regulations governing activities by educational providers in their jurisdiction, and each individual state has its own standards of when an educational provider has crossed a statutory threshold into regulation.

 The federal government is also seeking to tie an educational institution’s eligibility to provide federal financial aid to compliance with the distance education laws in each jurisdiction where educational activities are subject to state regulation.
 While the federal enforcement of distance educational regulations in this regard is scheduled to take effect on July 1, 2018, state laws pertaining to the authorization of distance education remain in effect.

 Accordingly, the Office of the Vice Provost of Academic Affairs is coordinating Duke's efforts to work with campus partners and with state agencies where authorization is required to ensure compliance with relevant distance education regulations.
 Inquiries pertaining to distance education regulations at Duke should be addressed to Assistant Vice Provost and Manager of Educational Compliance Hunter Stokes at email@example.com.
 Please also consider visiting the website maintained by Duke's Office of Audit, Risk and Compliance for more information regarding compliance programs administered across the University community.

-Federal regulations require Duke to provide current and prospective students with the contact information for filing complaints with the appropriate agency in the state where the student resides.
-Duke is committed to providing learning environments in which complaints arising out of on-campus and distance-based programs are responded to promptly and with minimum distress and maximum protection to the parties.
+Federal regulations require Duke to provide current and prospective students with the contact information for filing complaints with appropriate state agencies and other regulatory entities.
+Duke is committed to providing learning environments in which complaints arising out of on-campus and distance-based programs are responded to promptly and with maximum protection to the parties.
 To that end, the Office of Institutional Equity at Duke administers policies and procedures for complaints and concerns arising out of institutional equity considerations.
-For grievances unrelated to institutional equity matters, students are encouraged to utilize the following process for resolving student complaints at the University.
+For grievances unrelated to institutional equity matters, students are encouraged to utilize the following process for resolving complaints at the University.